IMMORTALxTHOUGHT/ytmusic-adfree/README.md

 # ymusic — Desktop Y0uTu6e Music Player

-A lightweight GTK4 desktop player for YouTube Music using `mpv` + `yt-dlp`.
+A lightweight GTK4 desktop player for Y0uTu6e Music using `mpv` + `yt-dlp`.
 Search tracks, get recommendations, and save your likes — all from your desktop.

 ## Features

-- Search YouTube tracks and play audio only
+- Search Y0uTu6e tracks and play audio only
 - Recommendations based on current track
 - Like/unlike tracks (saved locally)
 - Play All / Shuffle liked tracks